Jason2Brownlee/AuthoritySite/README.md

 The resources I recommend and my advice all support this thesis.

 <!-- section -->
-## Authority Site Resources
+## Resources

 My first piece of advice is that I recommend reading high-quality books and listening to high-quality podcasts.

 This is how I learned.

-You get good at this stuff by doing.
-To get ideas of things to do, read good quality essays and books and listen to good quality podcasts.
+Remember, you get good at this stuff by doing not consuming.

 ### Blogs/Podcasts, Courses, Essays